Israel Byrd

-Israel Fabian Byrd (born February 1, 1971) is a former professional American football cornerback who played in the National Football League (NFL), NFL Europe, and the Arena Football League (AFL).
+Israel Fabian Byrd (born February 1, 1971) is an American college football coach and former cornerback.
+He is a defensive analyst for Morehouse College, a position he has held since 2024.
+He played in the National Football League (NFL) for the New Orleans Saints and Tennessee Titans, NFL Europe for the Berlin Thunder and Scottish Claymores, and the Arena Football League (AFL) for the Tampa Bay Storm and Detroit Fury.

 Early years

-At Parkway Central High School, Byrd excelled in football, basketball, and track and field.
+At Parkway Central High School in Chesterfield, Missouri, Byrd excelled in football, basketball, and track and field.
 During his college career, he continued to excel in football and track and field at Allan Hancock College in Santa Maria, California and Utah State University in Logan, Utah.
 Byrd received All-Conference and All-State honors in both football and track and field during high school and All-Conference honors in both sports during his college years.

 Professional football career

 In the NFL, Byrd played for the New Orleans Saints (1994–1996) and the Tennessee Titans (1999) and was allocated to the Scottish Claymores (1995 and 1997) and Berlin Thunder (1999) in the NFL Europe league.
 He returned to the United States from NFL Europe as a member of the Tennessee Titans roster, where he joined his younger brother - wide receiver Isaac Byrd.

 Upon recovering from injuries, Byrd continued to play American football as a defensive specialist in the Arena Football League with the Tampa Bay Storm (2000) and the Detroit Fury (2001).
 After retiring from professional football, Byrd decided to complete his bachelor's degree in business and interdisciplinary studies at Utah State University and later developed and implemented business ventures.